azlux/botamusique/README.md

 ### Contributors
 If you want to participate, You're welcome to fork and submit pull requests (fixes and new features).

-The following people joined the collaborators for a faster development, big thanks:
+The following people joined the collaborators for a faster development, big thanks to them:
-- @slipenbois
+- @TerryGeng
 - @mertkutay

 Feel free to ask me if you want to help actively without using pull requests.